evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 In other words, the total time needed for Firefox to request something from its cache is only marginally faster from getting that resource from the other side of the continent.
+I was very surprised by this.

 This made me wonder if Firefox's cache is just slow in general, or especially bad at high concurrent access.
+I have no evidence for this, but it _felt_ that maybe Firefox's cache has some bad global locking behavior.

 Another thing that stands out here is that Chrome appears to perform especially bad when firing off all 500 requests in parallel.
 More than twice as slow as